51Degrees/specifications/pipeline-specification/wip/features/process-cancellation.md

 Where the language allows, the pipeline must support a mechanism for the caller to cancel processing.
 This will:

-1. Skip processing for any elements that have not yet started.
+1. Where possible - cancel processing for any elements that are currently executing.
-2. Where possible - Cancel processing for any elements that are currently executing.
+2. Skip processing for any elements that have not yet started.

 Note that a flowdata instance that has had processing cancelled may be missing data that would normally have been populated.